FAIR-Chem/fairchem/README.md

 conda activate ocp-baselines
 ```

-Then, in directory `cgcnn`, you can test if all the prerequisites are installed properly by running:
+Then you can test if all the prerequisites are installed properly by running:

 ```bash
 python main.py -h